-Sign Language is a language which uses manual communication and body language to convey meaning.
+Sign Language is a visual and gestural language, which uses manual communication and body language to convey meaning.
 This can involve simultaneously combining hand shapes, orientation and movement of the hands, arms or body, and facial expressions to fluidly express a speaker's thoughts.

 Singapore does not currently have its official sign language, although it has its local sign language, called Singapore Sign Language or shortly known as SgSL.
 The other sign languages incorporated in SgSL are Shanghainese Sign Language, American Sign Language (ASL), Signing Exact English 2 (SEE2), Pidgin Signed English (PSE) and localised sign vocabulary made by Deaf Singapore.